Mothers by the Numbers

 Number of women between the ages of 15 and 50 who gave birth in the past 12 months.

-The total fertility rate or estimated number of total births per 1,000 women in Utah in 2010 (based on current birth rates by age), which led the nation.
-At the other end of the spectrum is Rhode Island, with a total fertility rate of 1,630.5 births per 1,000 women.
+Decline in total fertility rate or estimated number of total births per 1,000 women in Utah in 2012 (based on current birth rates by age), which led the nation.
+At the other end of the spectrum is Rhode Island, with a total fertility rate of 1,592.5 births per 1,000 women.

 Percentage of all women age 15 to 44 who have had two children.
 About 47 percent had no children, 17 percent had one, 10 percent had three and about 5 percent had four or more.

-Average age of women in 2010 when they gave birth for the first time, up from 25.2 years in 2009.
-The increase in the mean age from 2009 to 2010 reflects, in part, the relatively large decline in births to women under age 25.
+Average age of women in 2012 when they gave birth for the first time, up from 25.6 years in 2011.
+The increase in the mean age in 2012 reflects, in part, the relatively large decline in births to women in their teen years and their 20s.

 Jacob and Sophia